Spring Garden Revival

 Municipal Tree Care Coordination & Urban Forestry Programs in Dennis

-Dennis’s urban forestry initiatives integrate municipal tree maintenance with mulch production, utilizing debris from tree removal and pruning.
-Seasonal availability of municipal mulch depends on tree care schedules and storm debris management, especially after Nor'easters or ice storms.
-Recycling wood waste supports sustainability by diverting organics from landfills, reducing transportation costs, and lowering the community’s carbon footprint.
-Quality assurance for recycled mulch includes proper aging (6-12 months), contamination screening, and pest management (notably for Asian longhorned beetle and emerald ash borer).
+Dennis’s urban forestry initiatives integrate municipal tree care with mulch production, utilizing debris from tree removal and pruning.
+Seasonal availability of municipal mulch depends on tree maintenance schedules and storm debris processing, especially after Nor'easters or ice storms.
+Recycling wood waste diverts organics from landfills, reduces transportation costs, and supports local sustainability goals.
+Quality assurance involves proper aging and composting (6-12 months), contamination screening, and pest management (notably for Asian longhorned beetle and emerald ash borer).
 Community involvement is encouraged through resident education, volunteer programs, and Arbor Day events.
-For urban forestry coordination, contact: Dennis Tree Warden
+For urban forestry coordination, contact:

 685 Route 134, South Dennis, MA 02660